Apple is bringing AR to hundreds of millions of consumers! It’s high-end, and it’s powered by Unreal.

 High-quality AR experiences truly demand the power and performance Unreal Engine provides: Realistic lighting and shadowing that match the real world.
 High-end cinematic tools.
 Filmic post-processing.
 Physically-based rendering with advanced materials.
 A solid engine foundation that scales.

 These desktop-class mobile rendering features are the reason Unreal Engine has become the engine of choice for high-end mobile games such as Lineage 2: Revolution, Netmarble’s open-world MMORPG that earned over $176,000,000 in its first month of debut.
 Now, AR will be an enormous new accelerator of high-end engine adoption.

-And the best news: Unreal Engine 4’s early access support for ARKit is available now on GitHub (login required)!
+And the best news: Unreal Engine 4’s beta support for ARKit is available now on GitHub (login required)!
 So, you can get started building AR experiences right now with 100% complete source code that’s ready to compile and run.
 Binary support is coming with the Unreal Engine 4.17 Preview in July followed by launch in early August.

 Mac Virtual Reality featuring Industrial Light & Magic